snowch-notes/data-architecture/README.md

 # Introduction

-This is a living document of typical [non-functional requirement](https://en.m.wikipedia.org/wiki/Non-functional_requirement) (NFR) questions for data intensive architectures.
+This is a living document of typical [non-functional requirement](https://en.m.wikipedia.org/wiki/Non-functional_requirement) (NFR) questions for data intensive analytic architectures.

+Data intensive analytic architectures are typically 'fed' with data from other systems such as OLTP systems.
+The main data flow patterns for these architectures are:

+ - ingest > persist > retrieval (query)

+Analytic solution architects are typically not the masters of the data they hold.
+If data has incorrect values, it is usually updated in the upstream source system and these updates then filter through to the analytics solution.

 # Data Requirements